cge-tubingens/IDEAL-GENOM-QC/README.md

                              --steps <path to steps.JSON>
                              --use-kingship <true or false>
 ```
-### Jupyter Notebooks
+#### 3. Jupyter Notebooks

+The package includes Jupyter notebooks located in the notebooks folder.
+Each notebook corresponds to a specific step of the pipeline.
+Simply provide the required parameters to execute the steps interactively.

-Another possibility is to use the Jupyter notebooks that come with the package.
-They can be found on the folder `notebooks`.
-There is a notebook for each pipeline step.
-The user only has to provide the necesary parameters.
-The notebooks are a good way to get a better understanding of the pipeline funcioning.
+Using the notebooks is a great way to gain a deeper understanding of how the pipeline operates.

-### Docker Container
+#### 4. Docker Container

-With the `Dockerfile` one can create a Docker container for the pipeline.
-Notice that the container needs to intereact with physical files.
-Then, we recommend the usage of the following command:
+A `Dockerfile` is provided to build a container for the pipeline.
+Since the container interacts with physical files, it is recommended to use the following command:

 ```
 docker run -v <path to project folder>:/data <docker_image_name>:<tag> --path_params <relative path to parameters.JSON> --file_folders <relative path to paths.JSON> --steps <relative path to steps.JSON> --use-kingship false